 Can nine women deliver a baby in one month?
 This analogy can be applied to tech projects too.

 Sometimes, by dedicating more developer resource to a project, it can be completed much faster.
-But in other situations, we may be restricted by project, technology or security requirements.
+But in other situations, we may be restricted by the project, technology or security requirements.

 If you have a date requirement, contact us as soon as possible so we can do our very best to meet it.

-Yes, we offer the option to engage us on an ad-hoc basis for support or have monthly retainer options should you require a more consistent and reliable level of service.
+Yes, we offer the option to engage us on an ad-hoc basis for support, or have monthly retainer options should you require a more consistent and reliable level of service.

-Ad-hoc support can work for projects that need minimal support as avoid the need for fixed ongoing monthly costs.
+Ad-hoc support can work for projects that need minimal support as to avoid the need for fixed ongoing monthly costs.
 However, this can be at the expense of responsivity as requests are scheduled based on when our resource is available.